GaryMilne/SmartThingsUnifiedPresence/README.md

 #Tools for XWindows Manipulation - these are used by menu provided to set the size of the window.\
 sudo apt-get install xdotool

-#Copy over the files to /home/pi\
+#Copy over the services directory to /home/pi so the full patch is /home/pi/services\
-File: /home/pi/menu.sh\
-Directory: /home/pi/services\
-Change permissions on shell scripts menu.sh and /home/pi/service/devicemon/devicescan.sh to be executable.
+Change permissions on shell scripts /hom/pi/services/menu.sh and /home/pi/service/devicemon/devicescan.sh to be executable.

-#Bluetooth is probably already installed, but if not do this.\
+#luetooth is probably already installed, but if not do this.\
 #sudo apt-get install bluetooth\
 #sudo apt-get install bluez